Frequently Asked Questions

 Q: What do I do after applying to Lansing Community College?

-A: While you are waiting for your acceptance letter, you can complete your Placement Testing at the Assessment Center.
+A: While you are waiting for your acceptance letter, you can complete your Placement Testing at the Placement Testing Center.
 Afterwards you may sign up for Orientation which is mandatory for new students who have never completed college classes before.

 Q: What does Orientation involve?